 The UK voted to leave the EU on 23 June 2016.
 While this decision had immediate economic, political and social impacts, the legal implications will be more gradual and, as yet, there have been no immediate changes to EU or UK law.

-The UK Government intends to serve notice on the European Council under Article 50 of the Treaty on European Union before the end of March 2017.
-On 3 November 2016, the High Court of England and Wales ruled that the UK Government does not have the power to serve that notice without a Parliamentary vote in favour of doing so and, on 24 January, the Supreme Court upheld that decision.
-A draft bill authorising Theresa May to serve the Article 50 notice was published on 26 January and passed the first vote in the House of Commons on 1 February by 498 votes to 114.
-It is expected that the bill will complete its journey through the Houses of Parliament in early March.
+Theresa May had indicated her intention to serve notice on the European Council under Article 50 of the Treaty on European Union before the end of March 2017.
+On 3 November 2016, the High Court of England and Wales ruled that the UK Government did not have the power to serve that notice without a Parliamentary vote in favour of doing so and, on 24 January, the Supreme Court upheld that decision.
+The resulting Bill (the European Union (Notification of Withdrawal) Bill 2016 – 2017) was published on 26 January, debated in the House of Commons and House of Lords and, following Royal Assent, became law on 16 March 2017.
+Theresa May is now free to serve the Article 50 notice by the end of March 2017.

 Service of the Article 50 notice will trigger the start of a two year negotiation period between the UK and the EU.
 Theresa May had previously stated that details of the UK Government’s negotiation strategy and of areas in which it might be prepared to compromise with the EU would not be disclosed publically (as to do so would not be in the UK’s national interest).
 However, she confirmed certain points in a speech on 17 January which focused on the 12 key principles underpinning the UK Government’s approach to the Brexit process, and further detail on those principles was provided in the White Paper published by the UK Government on 2 February: